armory/documentation/_overview/fiat-permissions-overview.md

 curl -s $FIAT/authorize/$user-or-service-account
 ```

-The command returns a JSON listing the following:
+The command returns JSON that lists the following information:
  * Roles the user/service account is in
  * Spinnaker applications the user/service account has access to
  * Clouddriver accounts the user/service account has access toW